 Itinerant Preacher - Alblasserdam, Netherlands

 Jacques T. Brunt is an itinerant preacher, teacher, and evangelist in the Netherlands.
 He was born in 1979 and converted to Christianity in 2000.
 He is the youngest of five children, and was raised in a Dutch Reformed family.
-He was married to Annette in 2004, and they have three children: Levi, Boaz, and Jesse.
+He was married to Annette in 2004, and they have four children: Levi, Boaz, Jesse, and Juda.
 Jacques' ministry can be divided into three specific areas.
 He is a leader and teacher for Heart Cry Netherlands, he is a teacher in his local Baptist church in Alblasserdam, and he is an itinerant preacher throughout the Netherlands.

 Testimony of Conversion

 Despite my upbringing in a family that was very much involved with the church, I did not have much to do with the Christian faith.
 As a child, I frequently experienced conviction of sin, impressions of the coming judgment, and eternity.
 However, I neglected these convictions and even purposed to ignore them in my daily live.
 I was much more attracted to sports.
 I was successful in playing soccer, and most of my friends were also soccer players.
 In time, I became more and more detached from my religious roots.
 Although I led a worldly life without God, I went to church on Sunday and my conscience continued to speak to me.
 My conscience functioned as God’s “spy”, and it protected me from many sins.
 It also would not let me get away from am awareness of God’s existence.